Tutorial Session Three (Part 1) Semi-variograms

 A dialog for semi-variogram model definition is provided:

 At present the software offers a limited number of semi-variogram models which have proved useful in past applications.
 The names of the models available will appear in the dialog at the top of the screen.
-EcoSSe will prompt you for the values of the necessary parameters for the chosen model.
+PG2000 will prompt you for the values of the necessary parameters for the chosen model.
 Full description of all available models in given in the full documentation and in Practical Geostatistics 2000.

 In this example we chose a Spherical model by clicking on .
 The dialog activates the table in which the parameters will appear.
 You can manually change the values of the parameters at any stage except when “adjusting the model”.